 Numerous organizations and associations are involved in the voluntary regulation of medical education in the United States.
 The primary accreditation organization for undergraduate medical education is the Liaison Committee on Medical Education (LCME).
-The LCME (www.lcme.org) is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in U.S. and Canadian medical schools.
-The LCME is jointly sponsored by the Association of American Medical Colleges (AAMC) and the American Medical Association (AMA).
+The Liaison Committee on Medical Education (www.lcme.org) is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in U.S. and Canadian medical schools.
+The LCME is jointly sponsored by the Association of American Medical Colleges and the American Medical Association.
 All state licensing boards in the United States require graduation from an LCME-accredited school to be eligible for licensure as an allopathic physician.

-The LCME has a three-step process for granting accreditation to new medical schools: preliminary accreditation granted prior to recruiting the charter class of students (granted to the UCF College of Medicine on February 5, 2008); provisional accreditation, granted during the second year of operation of the first class (granted to the UCF College of Medicine on June 20, 2011); and full accreditation, granted during the fourth year of the Charter class.
-The college is developing a curriculum and appropriate standards to achieve full accreditation of the program prior to the graduation of its Charter class.
+The LCME has a three-step process for granting accreditation to new medical schools: preliminary accreditation granted prior to recruiting the charter class of students (granted to UCF College of Medicine on February 5, 2008); provisional accreditation, granted during the second year of operation of the Charter class (granted to UCF College of Medicine on June 20, 2011); and full accreditation, granted on February 11, 2013, during the fourth year of the Charter class.